Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

 The circuit starts with the state \(A|0\rangle\), then applies iterations of the Grover operator.

-Notice that the algorithm applies varied number of grover iterations on each execution.
+Note that the algorithm applies a varied number of Grover iterations on each execution.
 The number of iterations is chosen dynamically based on previous execution results, using statistical inference methods.

 @qfunc